 Key players involved with the biomass power plant in the UK

-The chief contractor for the project is the consortium of Babcock & Wilcox Vølund, and Interserve.
+The chief contractor for the project is the consortium of Babcock and Wilcox Vølund, and Interserve.
 The former has also been contracted to provide long-term operations and maintenance (O&M) services for the plant.

 Saxlund has been contracted to supply the entire fuel feeding system for the project.
-The contract will involve the supply of a dual automatic fuel handling system with storage and conveyer lines to the boiler, and cranes.
+The contract involved the supply of a dual automatic fuel handling system with storage and conveyer lines to the boiler, and cranes.

 Reid Steel was involved with the assembling and lifting of the new bridge, working in collaboration with Moortown.

-Nayloy is supplying its proprietary Thermachem pipes, the flue gas treatment system will be supplied by Götaverken Miljö, whereas GBE and Gent have been contracted to supply and install the fire detection equipment and the thermal imaging cameras.
+Nayloy supplied its proprietary Thermachem pipes, the flue gas treatment system is supplied by Götaverken Miljö, whereas GBE and Gent have been contracted to supply and install the fire detection equipment and the thermal imaging cameras.

-Tubular Fabrications (TFL), Callidus Health and Safety, Tata Steel Projects, and Adesol are also involved in the project, with the latter two being involved with the design elements of the power plant.
-Fitchner Consulting Engineers is serving as the owner's engineer.
+Tubular Fabrications (TFL), Callidus Health and Safety, Tata Steel Projects, and Adesol were also involved in the project, with the latter two being involved with the design elements of the power plant.
+Fitchner Consulting Engineers served as the owner’s engineer.

 Other local contractors involved in the project are Braithwaite for the bulk excavation and remediation works, ESG for the site investigations and dewatering activities, Simplex for the piling and supply of concrete and bulk earthworks, Moortown for the groundworks, Ainscough for the supply of cranes and heavy lifts, Elland Steel for the supply of the steel frames, Barrier Architectural for cladding and roofing systems, and Plasticon for the water tanks.